 We are also working to facilitate collating the socioeconomic datasets of NMMP beneficiaries, using them to overlay the database at the regulatory level, focused on supporting the emergence of data-driven responses to energy efficiency gaps and GHG emissions mitigation.

-In conclusion, the NMMP promises a number of benefits to Nigerians, 6.5 million meters by 2023, climate-friendly benefits with the contribution to the reduction of GHG emissions and last but not least, an expansion of the local meter manufacturing sector, creating more job opportunities, and thus supporting Nigeria’s economic recovery.
+The NMMP promises a number of benefits to Nigerians, 6.5 million meters by 2023, climate-friendly benefits with the contribution to the reduction of GHG emissions and last but not least, an expansion of the local meter manufacturing sector, creating more job opportunities, and thus supporting Nigeria’s economic recovery.